Shakkozu/ComissionGenerator/README.md

 # Demo
 Demo application is available on: https://commissiongeneratorshakkozu.azurewebsites.net/

 During testing application please notice that database needs some time to 'wake up'.
-After few proceeded requests, speed database speed should bd ok.
+After few proceeded requests, database query execution time should be acceptable.

 With project i also include prepared file template, which may be extended.